mohith-j/mohith-j/README.md

 - 👋 Hi, I’m Mohith J, you can call me Teenu
 - 👀 I’m interested in Software Development, Data Science and Parallel Programming
-- 🌱 I’m currently learning Data Visualisation and Deep Learning
+- 🌱 I’m currently learning Full Stack and Deep Learning
 - 💞️ I’m looking to collaborate on Full Stack and Data Science Projects
 - 📫 Reach out to me through jothiteenu@gmail.com
 - 😍 Aways open to learn new stuff